LedgerHQ/ldls/README.md

 ---

-## 👩‍💻 Using LDLS in Your Project
+## 👩‍💻 Using Lumen in Your Project

-LDLS is a comprehensive design system that provides consistent UI components for both web and mobile applications.
+Lumen is a comprehensive design system that provides consistent UI components for both web and mobile applications.

 ### Quick Start